-Triangular (P10, P90) - The Triangular distribution is a continuous probability distribution with lower limit, upper limit and mode.
+Triangular (P0, P100) - The Triangular distribution is a continuous probability distribution with lower limit, upper limit and mode.
 There are two variants of the Triangular distribution in pForecast.
-In this variant, the three defining parameters are calculated from the provided low/P10 value (10% probability of non-exceedance), the provided high/P90 value (90% probability of non-exceedance), and the mid value that is used either as a most likely value (mode) or an expected value.
+In this variant, the three defining parameters are given by the provided low/P0 value (the actual lower limit), the provided high/P100 value (the actual upper limit), and the mid value that is used either as a most likely value (mode) or an expected value.